K0I05/esp32-s3/README.md

  - I2C: AKM AK8975
  - I2C: ScioSense ENS160
  - I2C: Vishay VEML7700
+ - I2C: MEMSIC MMC56X3

- Above peripheral drivers have been tested, validated with a logic analyzer, and still under development.
+ Above peripheral drivers have been tested, validated with a logic analyzer where applicable, and still under development.
 If any problems arise please feel free to log an issue.

 # ESP Data-Logger
 User friendly table based data logging for measurement and control use-cases.
-See examples for more details.
+See Data-Logger examples for more details.